The 80-hour Wilderness First Responder and Intermediate First Aid Blended programs are designed for individuals who:

 Topics include:

-- Hands-on simulations.
-Where possible we use theatrical make-up and props
+- Hands-on simulations with theatrical make-up and props

 - Accident Management and Leadership

-- Longer-Term Care of the Sick and Injured until emergency help is available
+- Long Term Care of the Sick and Injured

 - Improvisation Skills